moebiussurfing/ofxHelpMessage/README.md

     // add the referenced variables that you what to show printed in the screen box ofxHelpMessage::setTitle("APP INFO                \n");
-    ofxHelpMessage::addText("text2", "KEY [SPACE]: HIDE/SHOW");//name is not used in this type. no variable, just the text ofxHelpMessage::addString("myString1", &str1);//pass all variables as references
+    //pass all variables as reference
-    ofxHelpMessage::addFloat("myFloat1 ", &f1);
+    ofxHelpMessage::addString("myString1", &str1);ofxHelpMessage::addFloat("myFloat1 ", &f1);
     ofxHelpMessage::addInt("myInt1   ", &i1);
     ofxHelpMessage::addBool("myBool1  ", &b1);
+    //name is not used in this type. no variable, just the text ofxHelpMessage::addText("text2", "KEY [SPACE]: HIDE/SHOW");

     //optional:
     // set margin borders